 The catch is that this requires a significant amount of data and usually relies on AI or machine learning to work efficiently.
 So unless you’re an AI expert, you’ll need to find a service or tool to help you out.

 While this is still an emerging field, there are a few services that have some potential.
-Services like Ptero and Saras are offering marketers the ability to analyze vast amounts of customer data and provide insights faster than ever before.
+Services like Saras are offering marketers the ability to analyze vast amounts of customer data and provide insights faster than ever before.
 And, with how much data you put into customer health predictions, these tools are much faster than manual calculations by a long shot.

 Customer retention is a vital part of your brand’s growth efforts and there’s a good chance that you’re already sitting on the 20% of your customers who can fuel that growth.
 So instead of waiting for them to make the first move, take the initiative and use one of the 11 tools you’ve seen here to push them to make their next purchase.